 Assumptions are reviewed on an annual basis to reflect the development of experience and to improve on the reliability of the estimation process.
-Realistic and reserving mortality assumptions were adjusted during 2011.
-Although, the Group still references the table AM80, percentage reductions were applied to that table to better reflect the Company's likely future experience.
-The effect of this change on the VIF was a decrease of €0.5 million.
+Realistic mortality assumptions were adjusted during 2012 to adopt the AMC00 standard tables.
+The effect of this change on the VIF was not material.